-There are an estimated 1 billion people annually who suffer from neglected tropical diseases.
+Drugs for Neglected Diseases Versus Drugs for Orphan Diseases There are an estimated 1 billion people annually who suffer from neglected tropical diseases.
 In contrast, there are between 263 to 446 million people affected by an orphan disease.
-But in 2021, pharmaceutical companies contributed US \$580 million out of a total of \$4.137 billion spent on R&D for neglected diseases or \$0.58 per capita versus spending \$35.3 billion or \$100 per capita on R&D for orphan diseases.
+But in 2021, pharmaceutical companies contributed US\$ 580 million out of a total of \$4.137 billion spent on R&D for neglected diseases2 or \$0.58 per capita versus spending \$35.3 billion or \$100 per capita on R&D for orphan diseases.^{3,4}

 The near abandonment of R&D for drugs to treat neglected diseases is the main reason why between 2000 to 2011 of the 850 new therapeutic products registered internationally, just 37 (4%) were indicated for neglected diseases and only four new chemical entities were approved for neglected diseases.
 The situation has improved somewhat since 2011.
-The 20 largest pharmaceutical companies are now collectively developing more than twice as many medicines needed by people living in LMICs as in 2014.
+The 20 largest pharmaceutical companies are now collectively developing more than twice as many medicines needed by people living in low- and middle-income countries compared to 2014.
 However, five of those companies accounted for 63% of the most urgently needed R&D projects and the R&D was only focused on a small number of high-burden and/or high-priority diseases.
+6

-Clinical trials and registration
+Clinical Trials and Registration

 Even when clinical trials of new drugs are conducted in countries in the Global South, companies frequently do not apply to register the drugs in those countries.
-Out of 33 drugs that had test sites in Latin America and were subsequently approved by the United States (US) Food and Drug Administration (FDA), just 8 were registered and commercialized in all the Latin American countries where they had been tested and 10 had not been registered in any of the countries.
-In a second study that examined countries where testing of 34 drugs took place, at 5 years post FDA approval access rates were 9% (2 of 22) in upper-middle income countries) and 22% (2 of 9) in lower-middle income countries.
+Out of 33 drugs that had test sites in Latin America and were subsequently approved by the United States Food and Drug Administration (FDA), just 8 were registered and commercialized in all the

+Latin American countries where they had been tested and 10 had not been registered in any of the countries.7 In a second study that examined countries where testing of 34 drugs took place, at 5 years post FDA approval access rates were 9% (2 of 22) in upper-middle income countries) and 22% (2 of 9) in lower-middle income countries.8

-COVID versus Ebola
+COVID-19 Versus Ebola

 The spectacular success of pharmaceutical companies in rapidly developing multiple COVID-19 vaccines, albeit with billions of dollars in public research funding, contrasts markedly with their approach to a vaccine for Ebola, an infectious disease largely confined to West Africa.
-The initial development of a vaccine was done in a Canadian government laboratory in the early 2000s until it was licensed to a small US biotechnology company where it essentially sat.
-It was only the outbreak of 2014-2016 that raised fears that Ebola might spread outside of Africa to high-income countries (HICs) that accelerated activity to bring the vaccine to market.
+The initial development of a vaccine was done in a Canadian government laboratory in the early 2000s until it was licensed to a small US biotechnology company where it essentially sat without any further work being done.
+It was only the outbreak of 2014-2016 that raised fears that Ebola might spread outside of Africa to high-income countries (HICs) that accelerated activity to bring the vaccine to market.9

-Pharmaceutical company CEOs on R&D
+Pharmaceutical Company Chief Executive Officers on R&D

 The reality of how profits and R&D are intertwined is revealed in quotes from two pharmaceutical company chief executive officers (CEO).
 The first, Daniel Vasella, when he was CEO of Novartis, acknowledged that "You can't expect for-profit organisation to do this [produce new drugs for developing countries]...If you want to establish a system where companies systematically invest in this kind of area, you need a different system."
-The second and much more dramatic quote is from Marijn Dekkers, CEO of Bayer, commenting on the compulsory license issued by India for his company's oncology drug Nexavar (sorafenib): "We did not develop this product for the Indian market, let's be...I mean, you know, we developed this product for Western patients who can afford this product, quite honestly."
+The second and much more dramatic quote is from Marijn Dekkers, CEO of Bayer, commenting on the compulsory license issued by India for his company's oncology drug Nexavar (sorafenib): "We did not develop this product for the Indian market, let's be honest...I mean, you know, we developed this product for Western patients who can afford this product, quite honestly."

-Access to vaccines and medicines

-HIV, oncology and hepatitis C medicines
+Access to Vaccines and Medicines HIV, Oncology, and Hepatitis C Medicines